vanities/bitchan/README.md

 - No CAPTCHA where google makes you train their car self-driving algorithms for free and causes you to solve multiple puzzles that cost you more than 30 seconds
 - Incentivize the president to clean the board
 - No vpn/proxy spamming the board with ads, and if they do, they're paying the president

+Creating multiple spam accounts
+- registered accounts can buy invite codes to give to people where the invite code cost scales logarithmically
+- registered users can peer to see who has invited who and can report bad actors

 ### Presidential capabilites